ccadllc/cedi-circuitbreakers/readme/src/main/tut/README.md

 /*
  * The circuit breaker registry settings are fairly simple and only consist
- * of how often it should evaluate any of the circuitbreakers and remove those
+ * of how often it should evaluate any of the circuit breakers and remove those
  * that have had no activity for a given time period.
 If the checkInterval
  * property evaluates to 0 (0.seconds for example), no circuit breaker garbage
  * collection will occur.